knitli/knitli-site/cmgf2pwpd000602i69k2m66di.md

 - 'Named' nodes: ~2,900
 - 'Unnamed' nodes: ~2,100
 - Abstract types (Categories): ~20-100 (explanation below)
+- Extra nodes ('can_be_anywhere'): 16 across all languages, 6 unique -- `comment` is an extra node in all 11 languages where they are in the grammar

 **Connection References**: 15,635
 - Direct (fields): 9,606 (761 Category, 8,845 Concrete)
 - Positional (children): 6,029 (621 Category, 5,408 Concrete)
-- Loose (extras): ~50-75 unique across all languages

 **Multi-Category Distribution**:
 - 1 category: 637 Things (86.5%)